-The ARCH program provides two track options, one focused on a clinical outcome, and another focused on addictions research with an emphasis on neuroscience.
+The ARCH program provides three track options, one focused on a clinical outcome, and another focused on addictions research with an emphasis on neuroscience, and a third health services track focused on the overall health implications of addiction.

 ARCH integrates student learning and research experiences throughout our medical community.
 The program, considered the first of its kind, is perfectly suited for the innovative environment at Wake Forest and is helping to create a workforce that will make a direct impact on the addiction crises faced by our patients, our community, and our nation.